Illinois Compiled Statutes

 The Committee shall review all State programs and services provided by State agencies that are directed toward persons with Alzheimer's disease and related dementias, and by consensus recommend changes to improve the State's response to this serious health problem.
 Such recommendations shall be included in the State plan described in this Act.

 (Source: P.A.
 97-768, eff.
 1-1-13.)

 appropriations enacted by the General Assembly, the Department shall

 for the development and maintenance of services for individuals with Alzheimer's

 disease and related disorders and their families.
 For the fiscal year

 beginning July 1, 2003, and each year thereafter, the Department shall effect

 payments under this Section to hospitals affiliated with each Regional ADA

 Center through the Department of Healthcare and Family Services (formerly

-Illinois Department of Public Aid) under the Excellence in Alzheimer's Disease Center Treatment Act.
+Illinois Department of Public Aid).
 The Department of Healthcare and Family Services shall annually report to the Advisory Committee established under this Act regarding the funding of centers under this Act.
 The Department shall

 include the annual expenditures for this purpose in the plan required by